College of Letters & Science

 - Studying abroad in an Honors Study Abroad Program.
 (Currently programs are available in Ecuador and Utrecht, Netherlands.)
 Students may earn up to 16 honors credits (see below).
 Students receive honors credit in these cases through the study abroad equivalency process upon their return from the study abroad experience.

 In all cases, to receive honors credit in a course, students must earn a final grade of B or higher in that course.
 If a grade of BC or lower is earned in an honors course, the honors notation remains on the student's record, but the course does not count toward honors degree requirements.

 Students may not receive honors credit in courses carried on a pass/fail basis.

 In addition to honors classes and degree programs, the L&S Honors Program offers a wide variety of other services and opportunities.

-The UW–Madison can often seem overwhelming because of its size and the complexity of its policies and procedures.
+The UW–Madison can seem overwhelming because of its size and the complexity of its policies and procedures.
 Academic advisors help students get (and maintain) their bearings on campus.
 The L&S Honors Program has a team of specially trained academic and peer advisors who accompany and support honors candidates as they pursue diverse educational and co-curricular experiences compatible with their long-term goals.
-Advising occurs through a variety of formats including small group workshops, drop-in hours, telephone, email, appointments, and instant message advising.
+Advising occurs through a variety of formats including small group workshops, drop-in hours, telephone, email, appointments, and online chat advising.
 Additional information is available on the Honors website.

 Sophomore Summer Honors Research Apprenticeships